gravitational/teleport/docs/4.0/aws_oss_guide.md

 ### DynamoDB
 DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
-For large clusters you can provision usage but for smaller deployments you can leverage DynamoDBs auto-scale.
+For large clusters you can provision usage but for smaller deployments you can leverage DynamoDB's autoscaling.

-Teleport 4.0 leverages [DynamoDB streaming feature]( https://github.com/gravitational/teleport/issues/2430).
+Teleport 4.0 leverages [DynamoDB's streaming feature]( https://github.com/gravitational/teleport/issues/2430).
 When turning this on, you'll need to specify `New Image` from the streaming options.
 DynamoDB back-end supports two types of Teleport data: